purpleprotocol/purple_prototype/README.md

 ## Building
-Building the project requires cmake and clang/llvm.
+Building the project requires cmake, clang/llvm and the CUDA toolkit.
 After all dependencies are installed, run:

 ```
 cargo build